telerik/kendo-ui-core/docs/web/responsivepanel/overview.md

 # ResponsivePanel Overview

-[Kendo UI ReponsivePanel widget](http://demos.telerik.com/kendo-ui/responsive-panel/index) allows you to hide part of a page content on small screens.
+The [Kendo UI ReponsivePanel widget](http://demos.telerik.com/kendo-ui/responsive-panel/index) allows you to hide part of a page content on small screens.
 This allows more space for content on mobile screens.

 > **Important**
 > CSS3 media queries are supported in Internet Explorer 9 and later versions.
 This means that Kendo UI ResponsivePanel does not support Internet Explorer 7 and Internet Explorer 8.